-When the $\overline{\text{FADE}}$ input is a logic low, the device is placed into fade-on mode.
+When the FADE input is a logic low, the device is placed into fade-on mode.
 A logic high on this pin places the amplifier in the fade-off mode.
 The voltage trip levels for a logic low (V{IL}) or logic high (V{IH}) can be found in the recommended operating conditions table.

-When a logic low is applied to the FADE pin and a logic low is then applied on the SHUTDOWN pin, the channel gain steps down from gain step to gain step at a rate of two clock cycles per step.
+When a logic low is applied to the FADE pin and a logic low is then applied on the SHUTDOWNpin, the channel gain steps down from gain step to gain step at a rate of two clock cycles per step.
 With a nominal internal clock frequency of 58 Hz, this equates to 34 ms (1/24 Hz) per step.
 The gain steps down until the lowest gain step is reached.
 The time it takes to reach this step depends on the gain setting prior to placing the device in shutdown.
-For example, if the amplifier is in the highest gain mode of 20 dB, the time it takes to ramp down the channel gain is 1.05 seconds.
+For example, if the amplifier is in the highest gain mode of 18 dB, the time it takes to ramp down the channel gain is 1.05 seconds.
 This number is calculated by taking the number of steps to reach the lowest gain from the highest gain, or 31 steps, and multiplying by the time per step, or 34 ms.

 After the channel gain is stepped down to the lowest gain, the amplifier begins discharging the bypass capacitor from the nominal voltage of $V{DD}/2$ to ground.
 This time is dependent on the value of the bypass capacitor.
-For a 0.47- μ F capacitor that is used in the application diagram in Figure 28, the time is approximately 500 ms. This time scales linearly with the value of bypass capacitor.
-For example, if a 1- μ F capacitor is used for bypass, the time period to discharge the capacitor to ground is twice that of the 0.47- μ F capacitor, or 1 second.
-Figure 30 below is a waveform captured at the output during the shutdown sequence when the part is in fade-on mode.
+For a 0.47-μF capacitor that is used in the application diagram in Figure 22, the time is approximately 500 ms. This time scales linearly with the value of bypass capacitor.
+For example, if a 1-μF capacitor is used for bypass, the time period to discharge the capacitor to ground is twice that of the 0.47-μF capacitor, or 1 second.
+Figure 25 is a waveform captured at the output during the shutdown sequence when the part is in fade-on mode.
 The gain is set to the highest level and the output is at V{DD} when the amplifier is shut down.

-When a logic high is placed on the $\overline{\text{SHUTDOWN}}$ pin and the $\overline{\text{FADE}}$ pin is still held low, the device begins the start-up process.
+When a logic high is placed on the SHUTDOWN pin and the FADE pin is still held low, the device begins the start-up process.
 The bypass capacitor will begin charging.
-Once the bypass voltage reaches the final value of $V{DD}/2$, the gain increases in 2-dB steps from the lowest gain level to the gain level set by the dc voltage applied to the VOLUME, SEDIFF, and SEMAX pins.
+Once the bypass voltage reaches the final value of $V{DD}/2$, the gain increases from the lowest gain level to the gain level set by the dc voltage applied to the VOLUME, SEDIFF, and SEMAX pins.

 In the fade-off mode, the amplifier stores the gain value prior to starting the shutdown sequence.
 The output of the amplifier immediately drops to $V{DD}/2$ and the bypass capacitor begins a smooth discharge to ground.
 When shutdown is released, the bypass capacitor charges up to $V{DD}/2$ and the channel gain returns immediately to the value stored in memory.
-Figure 31 below is a waveform captured at the output during the shutdown sequence when the part is in the fade-off mode.
+Figure 26 is a waveform captured at the output during the shutdown sequence when the part is in the fade-off mode.
 The gain is set to the highest level, and the output is at V{DD} when the amplifier is shut down.

-The power-up sequence is different from the shutdown sequence and the voltage on the FADE pin does not change the power-up sequence.
-Upon a power-up condition, the TPA6011A4 begins in the lowest gain setting and steps up 2 dB every 2 clock cycles until the final value is reached as determined by the dc voltage applied to the VOLUME, SEDIFF, and SEMAX pins.
+The power-up sequence is different from the shutdown sequence and the voltage on the FADEpin does not change the power-up sequence.
+Upon a power-up condition, the TPA6013A4 begins in the lowest gain setting and steps up every 2 clock cycles until the final value is reached as determined by the dc voltage applied to the VOLUME, SEDIFF, and SEMAX pins.